sage-code/maj/adjectives.md

 # Adjectives

-Adjectives are 4 or 5 character long and are ending with "o"
+Adjectives are 4 or 5 character long and are ending usually with:

+* vowels - {"o","i","e"} not {"a" or "u"}
+* semivowels - {"l","j","y"}
+* any consonants but usually not plosive
+* adjectives ending in consonant can be 6 character long

 Level 1